ngageoint/fog-machine/README.md

 The Fog Machine framework is a research and development effort to harness the computing power of multiple, locally connected iOS devices.
 By using a mesh-network of mobile devices, parallel processing techniques allows Fog Machine to analyze data and answer complex questions quickly and efficiently.
 Parallel processing over mesh-networks reduces the overall time to solve problems by taking advantage of shared resources (processors, memory, etc.).
 The communication relies on a Wi-Fi or Bluetooth chipset and is built on Apple's Multipeer Connectivity framework.

-There are two demo apps provided.
-The first demo app is a simple text search that uses the [Knuth–Morris–Pratt](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) string search algorithm to find a search term within a given text.
-The second app calculates the [viewshed](https://en.wikipedia.org/wiki/Viewshed) of a position.
+There are two demo apps provided to showcase the Fog Machine framework:
+1. The FogStringSearch app is a simple text search that uses the [Knuth–Morris–Pratt](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) string search algorithm to find a search term within a given text.
+2. The FogViewshed app calculates the [viewshed](https://en.wikipedia.org/wiki/Viewshed) of a position.
 A viewshed is the geographical area that is visible from a location.
 It includes all surrounding points in line-of-sight with the location and excludes points that are beyond the horizon or obstructed by terrain and other features.
 The viewshed app demonstrates the true power and flexibility of the Fog Machine framework.

 Fog Machine was developed at the National Geospatial-Intelligence Agency (NGA) in collaboration with BIT Systems.
 The government has "unlimited rights" and is releasing this software to increase the impact of government investments by providing developers with the opportunity to take things in new directions.
 The software use, modification, and distribution rights are stipulated within the MIT license.